 Your G: drive can be found under ‘My Computer’ and will have your student ID number.
 On windows pc’s the Home Folder is also referred to as Documents as well as the G Drive.

 When you wish to save your work click ‘save as’ you will be able to decide on the format of your document, its name and location.

 When you log onto a university iMac or MacBook you Home Folder automatically appears as an icon on the Dock

 Your Home folder can be accessed from the Internet.
-This can be used to access your files from you own computer whether you are on campus or working elsewhere.
+This can be used to access your files from you own computer/device whether you are on campus or working elsewhere.

 - To access your G Drive off campus, simply visit: https://mydocs.bucks.ac.uk

 Microsoft OneDrive is cloud hosted storage which allows you to store, sync and share your files.
 OneDrive is part of Office 365 and provides you with 5 terabyte (TB) of storage which is accessible from any of your computers or mobile devices.